There are more myths about this than there are about Yishun (which is a great neighbourhood, despite what you read online).

 It’s also important to get a good RES mentor, to show you the ropes.

-A skilful and experienced property agent, for instance, can show you more cost-effective ways to market a property, negotiate better and improve your conversion rate dramatically.
+A skillful and experienced property agent, for instance, can show you more cost-effective ways to market a property, negotiate better and improve your conversion rate dramatically.

 Looking for great real estate career mentorship to shorten your learning curve?